 Those 2 scores are then added to create a total score falling between 400 and 1600.

-So here are 2 ways to determine if your student is in the ballpark of his or her expected scores…
+Here are 2 ways to determine if your SAT scores are in the ballpark of a reasonably expected score…

 Based on a student’s GPA, I would expect the following total scores after SAT prep...